Ariana Grande Poses Seductively In Black Lace Lingerie For Steamy Staircase Snap

-Ariana Grande is celebrating the upcoming release of her new music video with a smoking hot Instagram photo.
-The “7 Rings” singer posed seductively in a scanty ensemble, which likely had her over 220 million followers drooling.
+Ariana Grande is celebrating the upcoming release of her new music video with a smoking-hot Instagram photo.
+The "7 Rings" singer posed seductively in a scanty ensemble, which likely had her over 220 million followers paying attention.

 Ariana radiated sex appeal as she wore a black lace lingerie piece with a plunging neckline.
-The garment fit tightly around her chest, and also featured a racy cutout on her midsection.
+The garment fit tightly around her chest and also featured a racy cutout on her midsection.

 The bodysuit featured slim straps that put the former Nickelodeon star's muscled arms on full display.
 The sheer material also allowed fans a better peek at her petite frame.